 Because the insurance carriers don’t know your overall health, they are taking a higher risk to give your life insurance, and they may offset that by giving you higher monthly premiums.
 If you want the most affordable coverage, you’ll generally want to seek out a policy that requires a medical exam plan.
 This isn’t always the case though, and is an important reason why you’d want to speak with us beforehand.

-While we can help you to answer the questions in the correct way, we can’t help your overall health profile.
+While we can help you with the application process and determine what life insurance companies are ideal, we can’t help your overall health profile.
 What we can recommend is that you follow everything your doctor has suggested for your particular condition.
 Also, if you see an Endocrinologist, majority of life insurance companies will view you as a more favorable risk, compared to a person who does not.

-People who are applying for a policy that requires a blood and urine test, should make sure their diabetes is under optimal control If you go into your physical and your blood sugar levels are all over the place, you can be pretty confident in the fact that you will end up paying an unnecessarily high price for your whole life insurance policy.
+People who are applying for a policy that requires a blood and urine test, should make sure their diabetes is under optimal control.
+If you go into your physical and your Glucose levels are all over the place, you can be pretty confident that your life insurance rates will be higher for your whole life insurance policy compared to a person who’s Diabetes levels are controlled..
 Or if your medical records aren’t ideal, companies can decline you all together.
 Life insurance companies want to be sure that your diabetes is under control, and that you are compliant with your Doctor’s orders.

-If your diabetes condition is worsening, or you feel you don’t have a good chance of receiving a clean bill of health from the doctor – and ultimately a lower rate on your insurance, you might consider going for another type of insurance altogether.
+If your diabetes condition is worsening, or you feel you don’t have a good chance of being approved for a fully underwritten policy, you might consider going for another type of whole life insurance altogether.